 Dollar-backed stablecoins act as a secure bridge between old finance and new finance, allowing professional and institutional trading counterparties to enter the crypto markets using an asset they know and trust - the US dollar.

-As a result, dollar-pegged stablecoins, most notably USDT, USDC, BNB, and DAI, have become extremely popular in decentralised trading and lending.
+As a result, dollar-pegged stablecoins, most notably USDT, USDC, BNB, and DAI, have become extremely popular in decentralised finance and lending.

 But the interest for stablecoins doesn’t only come from crypto trading market participants.
 An increasing number of non-US based businesses are starting to adopt dollar stablecoins to enable them to hold and transfer funds in US dollars without the need for a US dollar account setup with local banks in each of the countries they operate in.